blog detail

 What can happen if you don’t clean out gutters?

-If you don’t clean out your gutters, the debris can create clogs that prevent water from flowing to the downspout.
+If you don’t clean out your gutters, debris can create clogs that prevent water from flowing to the downspout.
 Over time, this can cause roof leaks, basement water damage, mold growth, and foundation issues.
 If these issues aren’t addressed and your home is damaged, your home insurance may deny your claim.

 What is the best time to clean out gutters?